Moles and Growths

-When people encounter moles, cysts, skin tags and birthmarks they may be worried about cancer growth or something more severe than a primary skin lesion.
+When people encounter moles, cysts, skin tags and birthmarks, they may be worried about cancer growth or something more severe than a primary skin lesion.
 The fact is that these conditions rarely progress beyond being benign skin lesions.
-However, if you notice any changes occurring in or around your skin blemish it would be wise to consult a skin expert.
+However, if you notice any changes occurring in or around your skin blemish, it would be wise to consult a skin expert.

-It is important to pay close attention to any moles and growths you notice and consult the skin experts at Trillium Creek Dermatology to determine if treatment is required.
+It is important to pay close attention to any moles and growths you notice and consult with the skin experts at Trillium Creek Dermatology to determine if treatment is required.

 Beneath the top layer of your skin are specialized cells called melanocytes.
 These produce a pigment called melanin in response to exposure from ultraviolet light and are the reason that your skin tans in the sun.
 Melanin is important because it serves to protect your skin from sun damage.
 People with naturally dark skin produce more melanin than people with fair skin.

 It is not unusual for melanocytes to grow and develop in small groups or clusters.
 When they do, they appear as a darkened spot or mole, also known as a nevus.
 Moles are very common and almost always non-cancerous.
 They can be flat (known as a junctional nevus) or raised (compound nevus) and are usually smaller than a pencil eraser with clearly-defined edges.
 Colors range from pink to brown or black and the overall shape is round or oval.